The Evolution of Turbulence Producing Motions in the ABL Across a Natural Roughness Transition: Discussion

 \section{Discussion}

 Our main result is the demonstration that the IBL height $\delta_i$ controls the fundamental scales of turbulence within it, even over a natural and heterogeneous roughness transition.
 Here we first consider how our results compare to previous findings in less `messy' systems.
-For the smooth-to-rough transition examined here, we find that beneath $\delta_i$ there is region of enhanced Reynolds stresses that thickens as the IBL develops downwind (Fig.~\ref{fig:iblRSS}b).
-This increase in energy was accompanied by enhancements of sweep ($Q_{4}$) and ejection ($Q_{2}$) motions (Figs.~\ref{fig:scatter} and~\ref{fig:quadContr}), whose magnitude and wall-normal height change systematically with IBL thickness (Figs.~\ref{fig:TqZ} and~\ref{fig:JqZ}). \citeA{gul2022experimental} reported qualitively similar observations, for Reynolds stress profiles and sweep and ejection in events, in experiments of IBL development over a step increase in roughness (their Fig. 1f).
+For the smooth-to-rough transition examined here, {our prior work found} that beneath $\delta_i$ there is region of enhanced Reynolds stresses that thickens as the IBL develops downwind~\cite{cooke2024mesoscale}. {We determined here that this} increase in energy was accompanied by enhancements of sweep ($Q_{4}$) and ejection ($Q_{2}$) motions (Figs.~\ref{fig:scatter} and~\ref{fig:quadContr}), whose magnitude and wall-normal height change systematically with IBL thickness (Figs.~\ref{fig:TqZ} and~\ref{fig:JqZ}). \citeA{gul2022experimental} reported {qualitatively} similar observations, for Reynolds stress profiles and sweep and ejection in events, in experiments of IBL development over a step increase in roughness (their Fig. 1f).
 We observed that both $Q_{2}$ and $Q_{4}$ events increased in frequency within the IBL, with $Q_{4}$ events occurring at a higher frequency than $Q_{2}$ events; this pattern was also seen in a wind-tunnel model canopy by~\citeA{zhu2007flow}.
 As these sweeps originate from large-scale, high-speed fluid motions in the outer-layer, this behavior is to be expected~\cite{bristow2021unsteady,salesky2018buoyancy}.
-We found that the duration and impulse of sweep and ejection events were also much larger within the IBL, with the impulse associated with $Q_{2}$ events being dominant (Figs.~\ref{fig:TQ} and~\ref{fig:JQ}).
-In their experiments examining flow over an isolated barchan dune,~\citeA{bristow2021unsteady} found that $Q_{4}$ events dominate closer to the dune while $Q_{2}$ events are dominant farther from the wall.
+We found that the duration and impulse of sweep and ejection events were also much larger within the IBL, with the impulse associated with $Q_{2}$ events being dominant (Figs.~\ref{fig:TQ} and~\ref{fig:JQ}). {The larger magnitude of $J^*_{2}$ may be the result of increased vertical velocities from the dunes, and enhancement of turbulence from the presence of the IBL.} In their experiments examining flow over an isolated barchan dune,~\citeA{bristow2021unsteady} found that $Q_{4}$ events dominate closer to the dune while $Q_{2}$ events are dominant farther from the wall.
 Although our results contrast with their findings -- as we do not observe stronger average impulse strength for $Q_{4}$ events nearest wall -- our numerical data do not probe directly above the center line of a single dune.
 More, we do not have access to the flow within the viscous and buffer layers due to the high $Re_\tau$.
 It is possible also that wall-normal turbulence profiles are different above a train of dunes compared to an isolated dune, because the flow in any location is influenced by the wakes of numerous roughness elements upwind.
 Examining the difference in flow over an isolated dune, and that same dune embedded in a dune field, would be a useful next step.